kangyans/mrm/README.md

 # mrm
-Linux Command Line Interface (CLI) for looking up abstracts from Magnetic Resonance in Medicine.
+Linux Command Line Interface (CLI) for fetching abstracts from Magnetic Resonance in Medicine.

 ## Installation